• Show all

 Can NLDAC help donors who are paid cash or “under the table” with their lost wages?

 No. NLDAC can only reimburse documented, reported wages.
 We cannot accept letters or bank statements as documentation of wages.
 Wages paid “under the table” are not reported to the IRS and therefore cannot be reimbursed.
 Not all cash wages are unreported, though.
-If a donor is paid cash but also receives pay stubs o, NLDAC can accept their pay stubs as documentation of their wages.
+If a donor is paid cash but also receives pay stubs, NLDAC can accept their pay stubs as documentation of their wages.
 Please call us at 888-870-5002 if you have questions.

 How does the wage reimbursement work for donors who have paid time off or short-term disability benefits?